Dealer locator

 Are there leather shoes that shouldn't be waterproofed?

-Have new leather shoes already been treated with a waterproofer?
+Are new leather shoes already waterproofed?

 Can you waterproof smooth leather shoes?

 Yes, absolutely.
-You can find detailed instructions in the section Waterproofing smooth leather shoes.
+You can find detailed instructions in the section "Waterproofing smooth leather shoes".

 Does moisture cause irreparable damage to leather shoes?